Fall 2013, Winter 2014 and Spring 2014 quarters

 - Required Fees

-- $75 in fall and $50 in winter for overnight field trips.
+- $75 in fall and $50 in winter and spring for overnight field trips.

 - Offered During